 Does our compound interact with the cardiac NaV1.5 sodium channel?

 To study the effects of putative anti-arrhythmic compounds that target the cardiac NaV1.5 sodium channel, we can perform a panel of highly sensitive measurements, including the duration of the QRS complex and ventricular activation time, which provide a measure of NaV1.5 channel activity.

 Does our compound affect myocardial function?

 Some compounds can affect myocardial function, particularly after prolonged use.
-However, measuring a change in healthy subjects after just a single dose requires tools that are robust and extremely sensitive; such tools are available at CHDR’s Cardiology Services.
+However, measuring a change in healthy subjects after just a single dose requires tools that are robust and extremely sensitive.
+Such tools are available as part of CHDR’s Cardiology Services.

 Is our compound effective at treating atrial fibrillation?

 Finding clear evidence that a paroxysmal arrhythmia has been treated successfully can be highly challenging, particularly in patients who experience asymptomatic episodes, for example in the case of atrial fibrillation.
-That’s why CHDR uses non-invasive, highly sensitive wearable devices that can detect cardiac arrhythmia during long-term monitoring.
+To overcome this, CHDR uses non-invasive, highly sensitive wearable devices that can detect cardiac arrhythmia during long-term monitoring.